 Individuals are hardwired to respond to hints of social proof even when that information isn’t completely accurate.
 Remember when we talked about the canned laughter study?
 In that example, users were prone to laugh even when they knew the laughter was fake.
 The same concept applies to this email.
 Users are enticed by the fact that everyone loves these restaurants even when they know there’s no way everyone can, in fact, do so.

-The last example we have on social proof is by a company called Meetup Inc. Within this email, the company is striving to get users to RSVP to a local, monthly meet up.
-Specifically, they’re doing so by mentioning that other individuals are attending as well.
+The last example we have on social proof is by a company called MOO.
+Within this email, the company is striving to get users to print business cards.
+Specifically, they’re doing so by showcasing how other individuals have used the services.

-By mentioning that others are attending the meeting, Meetup Inc. is subconsciously persuading the user and leveraging social proof.
-We know this is effective because, based on the principle of social proof, users are more likely to RSVP for the event after they notice others doing so as well.
-This is what makes this particular email so successful.
+By mentioning what others are dooing, MOO is subconsciously persuading the user and leveraging social proof.
+We know this is effective because, based on the principle of social proof, users are more likely to purchase after they notice others doing so as well.
+This is what makes this email so successful.

 This is a great example of a real opportunity in which you can make use of one-to-one marketing tactics.
 For those who are unaware, one-to-one marketing tactics are about strategically emphasizing personalized interactions with the user.
 For example, when one-to-one marketing tactics are successfully implemented into an email campaign, the email will feel as though it’s completely tailored to the user—that the design, content, and tone was created just for them.